CHT2520/intro-to-git/README.md

 - Your files should upload to your GitHub repository
 - Back in a web browser refresh your GitHub repository's homepage, you should find that all the files from your local repository have been uploaded to the remote.

-We have to use the `--force` flag because your remote already contains a README file. `--force` means we will overwrite the remote file with the one that is your Laravel project.
+We have to use the `--force` flag because your remote already contains a README file. `--force` means we will overwrite the remote README file with the one that is your Laravel project.
 Normally, when push to a remote we don't use `--force`.

 > You may get an error stating _fatal: detected dubious ownership in repository_.
 If you do you need to declare the folder as being safe e.g.
 > `git config --global --add safe.directory D:/xampp/htdocs/assignment1`